trilogy-group/screensense-ai/README.md

 - [ ] Cannot change mode without pausing first
 - [ ] When new subtitles are smaller, you can see the previous subtitles
 - [ ] Developer tools should be hidden when using the installable app
+- [ ] Detect when no api key is set